Manual Annotation

 Image shows content details, change document details in CATMA

-A click on the “FINISH” button in the lower right corner finishes the upload process and you will be taken back to the Project module.
-You have now successfully created a CATMA account and a CATMA project as well as uploaded your first text.
+In the last step of the upload process (see Fig.10), there is an option to alter the pattern for the generation of annotation collection names (CATMA automatically creates an annotation collection for each document uploaded).
+Click on the FINISH button to complete the upload process and you will be taken back to the Project module.
+You have now successfully created a CATMA account and a CATMA project, as well as uploaded your first text.

 Functions